{{ summaryHeading }}

 Surface margin

-The selected surface temperature minus dew point.
+The compared surface temperature minus the dew point.

 Mixing ratio